 History of Student Unions

-Student Unions are very similar to workers unions, except the latter was founded on the basis of unequal pay as the main issue.
+Student Unions are very similar to workers unions, except the latter was founded because of pay as the main issue.
 The students’ unions date back to the pre-first world-war era.
-During the war the students’ of many universities had to either join the army or stay back and protect the universities, which included digging trenches and sandbagging.
-After the war, many of the students returned to complete their degrees and thus the students’ unions gained some power and began pressurizing the authorities for better facilities for the students.
+During the war, the students’ had to either join the army or stay back and protect the universities.
+This also included digging trenches and sandbagging.
+After the war, many of the students returned to complete their degrees.
+And thus, the students’ unions gained some power and began pressurizing the authorities for better facilities for the students.

 India’s Student Unions

-Currently, protests are being held in colleges across West Bengal because the State Government is trying to implement a student council model where the councils will be selected by the university/college authorities and thereby deny a student the basic right of elected representation.
-In most colleges apart from a few, students are either unaware of their rights or it is made to seem like a privilege.
-The system is so messed up that even a basic constitutional right feels like a privilege, just like freedom seemed like a privilege to the negro slave.
+Currently, protests are being held in colleges across West Bengal because the State Government is trying to implement a student council model where councils will be affiliated to political parties.
+Some examples of student wings part of political parties are SFI (CPIM), ABVP (RSS) and AISA (ML).
+The system is so messed up that a basic constitutional right feels like a privilege.
+Just like freedom seemed like a privilege to the negro slave.